tchoi8/tchoi8.github.io/_posts/2014-06-17-correctuseofart.md

 <img src="https://farm3.staticflickr.com/2897/14448531125_fb5355efd1_z.jpg">

 For a while I thought there needs to be a clear distinction between things I do as an artist and things I do to support myself.
 What I considered as art practice was traditional medium of drawing and writing, making objects (involving technology or not) and exhibiting and performing in gallery and art festivals.
 What I did to get by was through writing, researching,  coordinating, teaching and curating.
-And there was the other kind of things I wanted to do that was neither art or job, activism.
+And there was the other kind of things I wanted to do that was neither art or job.
+Activism and social change is the closest term but it was not quiet similar to artist's social practice or intervention.
 Realizing that the distinction between these things were rather arbitrary and self imposed, I questioned if I have inherited some concept of "The correct use of art" from art school experience.

 <img src="https://farm4.staticflickr.com/3923/14261916900_d6f37048cc_z.jpg">